Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Payment Intent IDThe ID of the Payment Intent.
+Payment Intent IDThe unique identifier for the Payment Intent.

 Cancellation ReasonThe reason for cancelling the Payment Intent.